Kinemetrix/Examples/README.md

 3. HostCLR - hosts the common language runtime in native C++ to execute code in a C# DLL

-4. UnmanagedExports - exports C# class methods into C/C++.
+4. UnmanagedExports - exports C# class METHODS into C/C++.
 It does NOT export classes.